Candida and Diet: Essential Foods to Avoid for Better Health

 Time to read 1 min

-On a Candida diet, the goal is to limit foods that feed yeast and promote inflammation.
+On a candida and diet plan, the goal is to limit foods that feed yeast and promote inflammation.
 Candida overgrowth is linked to excessive sugar and refined carbs.
 While it's not the only driver, it is a major driver.
 The other major driver is leaky gut.
-Here’s a list of foods to avoid:
+Here's a candida foods list to avoid:

 • Sugars and sweeteners : Table sugar, honey, maple syrup, agave, molasses, corn syrup, and artificial sweeteners like aspartame.